FORMER RC STAFFER MARK PAYTRESS, AND CURRENT RC CONTRIBUTOR STEVE PAFFORD, ARE THE AUTHORS OF A DIFFERENT KIND OF BOWIE BOOK, REVEALS JACK KANE.

 His propagandists have always portrayed him as a brilliant innovator, while detractors dismiss him as a mere opportunist.

-BowieStyle takes a balanced approach, arguing that Bowie has always been as much of his time as apart from it, and that though he may have shared his garb with others – for example, Roxy Music – his ‘specialness’ lay in the fact that he epitomised his scene.
+BowieStyle takes a balanced approach, arguing that Bowie has always been as much of his time as apart from it, and that though he may have shared his garb with others – for example, Bryan Ferry and Roxy Music – his ‘specialness’ lay in the fact that he epitomised his scene.
 Paytress: “Rock should epitomise a sense of difference, and Bowie was the epitome of that epitome.”

 If Bowie was as significant as Paytress describes him, then it’s curious that his musical and stylistic influence has not been commensurate with his iconic status – of course, there was Glam, New Romanticism and the hapless Jobriath – but when did you ever hear of anyone being hailed as “the new Bowie”?
 Perhaps it’s his very uniqueness that stops this happening, the uniqueness that BowieStyle describes so well.